ManageIQ/rbvmomi2/README.md

 Open an issue on the [issues page](https://github.com/ManageIQ/rbvmomi2/issues) or  fork the project on [GitHub](https://github.com/ManageIQ/rbvmomi2) and send a [pull request](https://github.com/ManageIQ/rbvmomi2/pulls).

+## Contributors

+A huge thanks goes to all of the [contributors](https://github.com/ManageIQ/rbvmomi2/graphs/contributors) on this project.
+To see the full list, use `git shortlog -nes`.

 ## Support